webix-hub/docs/data/kanban/events.md

 params:

 - itemId - {string} the item id
-- status - {string} new item status
+- status - {string} a new item's status
 - list - {object} the list object where the event has happened
 - context - {object} drag-n-drop context object
 - ev - {event object} a native event object